-Streaming and downloading a video is very similar.
+Streaming and downloading a video are very similar.
 Oh, there are differences in protocols and software and whatnot, but the fundamental difference is simply this:

-- Streaming plays the video on your screen immediately
+- Streaming plays the video on your screen to watch immediately

-The problem is that when you download a video you are creating a copy of that video.
-That may be illegal or against the video-sharing site’s terms of service.
-I’m not going to weigh in on that, other than to point out the possibility.
+The problem is, when you download a video, you are creating a copy of that video.
+That may be illegal or against the video site’s terms of service.
+I’m not going to weigh in on that other than to point out the possibility.

-Some sites will simply offer a direct-download link.
-I do this with most of my more recent video offerings here on Ask Leo! or in any bonus videos I might offer with my books.
+Some sites offer a direct-download link.
 It’s by far the simplest approach.
-Click on the download link (or right-click and Save As…) and then after the download completes, you’ll get a video file on your machine that you can play using your favorite media player.
+Click on the download link (or right-click and Save As…) and then, after the download completes, you’ll get a video file on your machine that you can play using your favorite media player.

-Other sites, most notably YouTube, do not provide this ability.
+Other sites (most notably YouTube) and almost all streaming services do not provide this ability.

 However, if you search for “youtube downloader,” you’ll find many.
 The problem, of course, is that it’s unclear which to trust.
-In my brief research for this article, I checked out a few and found many to be discontinued, not working, or loaded with toolbars and other unrelated software.
+In my brief research for this article, I checked out a few and found many to be discontinued, not working, or loaded with PUPs.

-One final note about downloading a video.
-If the download takes longer than the video would play — for example, it takes 15 minutes to download a video that only plays for three minutes, then almost by definition, it’s an internet connection speed issue.
-If you were able to download that same file in three minutes or less on a faster connection, then you’d theoretically also be able to stream it directly without the starts and stops.
+One final note about downloading video.
+If the download takes longer than the video would play — for example, it takes 15 minutes to download a video that only plays for three minutes — then it’s an internet connection speed issue.
+If you were able to download that same file in three minutes or less on a faster connection, you’d theoretically also be able to stream it directly without the starts and stops.

 If you found this article helpful, I'm sure you'll also love Confident Computing!
 My weekly email newsletter is full of articles that help you solve problems, stay safe, and give you more confidence with technology.
 Subscribe now and I'll see you there soon,